 Still, if you’re confident you can keep up payments, you have enough equity for your needs and you can justify the high closing costs, home equity financing’s low interest rates make this a good way to borrow.

 When to Choose Personal Loans

 Personal loans tend to be the best choice when a number of the following apply:

 - You’re not a homeowner or your home’s market value doesn’t exceed your mortgage balance by much

 - You’re looking to borrow somewhere between $500 and $25,000, though those are just rough figures and some use personal loans to borrow much more

-- Your credit score's good (670 or better) -- Personal loans are expensive for those with poor or fair credit, assuming you get approved at all
+- Your credit score’s good (670 or better) — Personal loan rates can be higher for those with poor or fair credit, assuming you get approved at all

 Home Improvement Loans and Limited Home Equity

 Many lenders don’t like you to have secured borrowing that exceeds 80% of your home’s current market value.